 Main home destroyed.
 If you have a gain because your main home was destroyed, you generally can exclude the gain from your income as if you had sold or exchanged your home.
 You may be able to exclude up to \$250,000 of the gain (up to \$500,000 if married filing jointly).
+To exclude a gain, you generally must have owned and lived in the property as your main home for at least 2 years during the 5-year period ending on the date it was destroyed.
 For information on this exclusion, see Publication 523.
 If your gain is more than the amount you can exclude, but you buy replacement property, you may be able to postpone reporting the excess gain.
 See Postponement of Gain, later.